-Air Berlin is suspending all four remaining long-haul routes on October 15th and has already cancelled most long-haul operations (including all from Berlin) in September.
+Air Berlin has ended all four remaining long-haul routes on October 16th after already cancelling most long-haul operations (including all from Berlin) in September.

 Meanwhile, Lufthansa has announced two new transatlantic routes, Düsseldorf to Miami (3x weekly) and Berlin Tegel to New York JFK (5x weekly).
 Both routes are due to start on November 8th (operated by Airbus A330-300) and will be transferred to Eurowings in summer 2018.

 The Berlin-JFK route is also the first time that Lufthansa is basing a long-haul aircraft in the German Capital since 2001.

 Eurowings has announced several caribbean long-haul destinations from Düsseldorf: